kwickramasekara/blog/src/posts/photography-gear.md

 tags: photography
 ---

+> **Note:** Content of this post is outdated as I have switched to a mirrorless setup with Canon R and M5.
+A new post will soon follow with details.

 One of the questions I get asked a lot is what gear I use.
 So lets explore what's in my arsenal that help me do what I do.